skramm/homog2d/docs/homog2d_history.md

   - add some feature to be able to print coordinates with desired precision at runtime
   - add `Vector` type (defined by dx,dy)

-**2020/04**: A move to C++17 is currently underways.
-This will greatly simplify the code, by enabling auto return types and replacing lots of SFINAE stuctures by `constexpr if`.
-It will also enable run-time polymorphism without pointers, with the help of `std::variant`.

 - current Work In Progress
   - polygon minimization